FazeCT/fazect.github.io/content/posts/ascis2024-hackme/index.md

 We are given an executable that reads from a file named `flag` and prompts us for a password.

-At this point I'm thinking if I should crack the zip that contains the `flag` file, but honestly what's the point doing that in a reverse challenge?
+At this point I was thinking if I should crack the zip that contains the `flag` file, but honestly what's the point of doing that in a reverse challenge?

 Luckily, they gave the `flag` file later on (this was the first hint).